C

 tan cockapoo standing in the grass

-Many breeders charge a high price for these puppies but there are rescue organizations where someone can adopt a dog for little to no cost.
+Many breeders charge a high price for these puppies.
+However, there are rescue organizations where someone can adopt a dog for a lower fee.

 Anyone who wants to buy a puppy should make sure they deal with a reputable breeder.
 A responsible breeder will take pains to nurture a reputation of excellence as a breeder.
 In fact, there are badges an individual can earn to qualify them as a breeder of excellence.
 Someone who’s dealing with a breeder of excellence can rely on the high standards of the person’s breeding operations.